-In a recent article from the Financial Brand, Datamining Social Media Profiles for Actionable Results, the first paragraph talks about the biggest challenge to cross selling. ”If a financial institution could know that one of its customers just got married…Or had a baby…Or got divorced…Wouldn’t those life events create selling opportunities for that financial institution?
+In a recent article from the Financial Brand, Datamining Social Media Profiles for Actionable Results, the first paragraph talks about the biggest challenge to cross selling. ”If a financial institution could know that one of its customers just got married…Or had a baby…Or got divorced with the right resources for this, Check This Out to find more about this…Wouldn’t those life events create selling opportunities for that financial institution?
 If a bank or credit union understood its customers’ life situations, wouldn’t they be able to market specific products and services centered around people’s unique needs?
 If only there was a way to figure out what was going on in people’s lives…”

 As the title of the article indicates, it went on talking about data mining as a way to see these customer needs.